Mid-America Baptist Theological Seminary

-Mid-America Baptist Theological Seminary is a Baptist theological institute located in Cordova in Shelby County, Tennessee (east of the City of Memphis).
+Mid-America Baptist Theological Seminary is a Baptist theological institute located in Arlington in Shelby County, Tennessee (east of the City of Memphis).
 Dedicated to its mission of equipping biblical leaders, Mid-America offers fully accredited degree programs including graduate degrees through the Seminary and undergraduate degrees through Mid-America College.
 Mid-America's beliefs and practices are aligned with the conservative wing of the Southern Baptist Convention, though it is not operated by the denomination itself.

 History

-Mid-America’s founder and first President, Dr. B. Gray Allison, possessed a commitment to biblical inerrancy, expository preaching, and the Great Commission that continues to permeate the school today.
+Mid-America's founder and first President, Dr. B. Gray Allison, possessed a commitment to biblical inerrancy, expository preaching, and the Great Commission that continues to permeate the school today.
 The school was founded in 1971 as the "School of the Prophets" in Louisiana, but no classes were held.
 The following year, it was moved to Little Rock, Arkansas, and the name was changed to Mid-America Baptist Theological Seminary, and it began classes with four professors and 28 students.
 In 1975, the school moved to Memphis, Tennessee, on the old campus of Temple Israel.
 In 1996, the school moved to a larger campus in South Germantown, Tennessee, in the quarters of the old Germantown Baptist Church.
 In 2006, the school moved to Cordova, Tennessee, across the street from the Bellevue Baptist Church into a new $28 million facility located on 51 acres (35 donated by Bellevue and 16 purchased by the Seminary).
+In 2026, Mid-America moved to a state-of-the-art new campus located at 5640 Airline Road in Arlington, Tennessee.

-Throughout its more than 50 year history, Mid-America has had only two Presidents, founder Dr. B. Gray Allison, and current President, Dr. Michael R. Spradlin, who became President in 1997.
+Throughout its more than 50-year history, Mid-America has had only two Presidents, founder Dr. B. Gray Allison, and current President, Dr. Michael R. Spradlin, who became president in 1997.
 Both its founding President and current President have maintained three focal points for which the school has been known: the Bible, missions, and evangelism.
 These hallmarks have set the school apart from other institutions and guided the faculty, students, and alumni in their training and ministries.